 Authenticity taps into the passion and emotions of the audience.
 The power of Visual Storytelling lays in User Generated Content (UGC).
 User-Generated Content (UGC) reveals real people and places, meaning real moments and emotions that establish a new kind of digital intimacy.

 Consumers are twice as likely to convert into a booking when clicking on photos of real people.

 Drumroll please… Our March #AdoreThySelfie contest winner is… @itsashleysmith!
 How cute is this "just engaged" selfie in #SF, taken using one of our selfie sticks?
 Congrats, you two, in more ways than one!
 Your prize pack is en route.
 Who will be our next winner?
 Post your selfies using hashtag #AdoreThySelfie to enter!

-40% of consumers respond better to visual information then text.
+40% of consumers respond better to visual information than text.

 Consumers want to go beyond just pixels, they want to smell and touch.
 The more senses your Visual Image activates, the more attention it will receive.

 Sensory storytelling is also the part of the process that speaks the most to the inner child in us humans.